nyrellcl/github-search/README.md

 The design system in the design file will give you more information about the various colors, fonts, and styles used in this project.

-## Building your project

-Feel free to use any workflow that you feel comfortable with.
-Below is a suggested process, but do not feel like you need to follow these steps:

-1. Separate the `starter-code` from the rest of this project and rename it to something meaningful for you.
-Initialize the codebase as a public repository on [GitHub](https://github.com/).
-Creating a repo will make it easier to share your code with the community if you need help.
-If you're not sure how to do this, [have a read-through of this Try Git resource](https://try.github.io/). **⚠️ IMPORTANT ⚠️: There are already a couple of `.gitignore` files in this project.
-Please do not remove them or change the content of the files.
-If you create a brand new project, please use the `.gitignore` files provided in your new codebase.
-This is to avoid the accidental upload of the design files to GitHub.
-With these premium challenges, please be sure not to share the design files in your GitHub repo.
-Thanks!**
-2. Configure your repository to publish your code to a web address.
-This will also be useful if you need some help during a challenge as you can share the URL for your project with your repo URL.
-There are a number of ways to do this, and we provide some recommendations below.
-3. Look through the designs to start planning out how you'll tackle the project.
-This step is crucial to help you think ahead for CSS classes to create reusable styles.
-4. Before adding any styles, structure your content with HTML.
-Writing your HTML first can help focus your attention on creating well-structured content.
-5. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
-6. Start adding styles to the top of the page and work down.
-Only move on to the next section once you're happy you've completed the area you're working on.

 ## Deploying your project